chenjianjx/ssio/doc/0.0.0-roadmap/plan.md

   * Basic features including negative cases ✔
   * enum problem at last ✔
   * Test about non-0 sheet ✔
-  * optional header
-* extensible file type
-* fix the api/internal problem and make helper/manager/workers injectable
 * annotations (default format for date/number in excel and csv)
+  * beans2sheet
+  * sheet2beans
 * format for date in excel and csv
 * format for numbers in csv
+* optional header during parsing
 * custom serialiser/deserialiser to support any type of field in a bean
+* extensible file type
+* fix the api/internal problem and make helper/manager/workers injectable
+* [Release Milestone] shortcut methods  and readme
 * explore formula and formula errors
-* [Release Milestone] shortcut methods  and readme

 * extract, split and merge